anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter03.rst

 VNF profile
 -----------

 Any virtual network functions and/or cloud-native network functions must choose to run on one of the pre-defined of entries in Cloud Infrastructure Infrastructure Profiles Catalogue.
-As states in :ref:`ref_model:chapters/chapter04:profiles and workload flavours` BMC_PRE_CONFIGURED, the entry uses the following naming convention.
+As states in :doc:`/ref_arch/openstack/chapters/chapter04` BMC_PRE_CONFIGURED, the entry uses the following naming convention.

 ``B/N <I opt> . <Flavour> . <S ext> . <A ext>``

-B/N is used to specify the instance type (Basic, Network Intensive), different instance types are associated with different acceleration extensions, network characteristics (`RM: Profiles Specifications & Capability Mapping :ref:`ref_model:chapters/chapter04:profiles-specifications-capability-mapping`).
+B/N is used to specify the instance type (Basic, Network Intensive), different instance types are associated with different acceleration extensions, network characteristics (:ref:`RM: Profiles Specifications & Capability Mapping <ref_model/chapters/chapter04:Profiles Specifications and Capability Mapping>`).

 Whereas: